Sandec/JMemoryBuddy/README.md

 ## FAQ - Why is no one else writing unit-tests for memory leaks?

 There are various reasons for this.
 By spec the command `System.gc()` doesn't have to do anything, This makes it hard and undeterministic to test for collectability.
-Nevertheless, **JMemoryBuddy makes testing for memory leaks reliable!**.
-Currently all known cases reliable and don't cause false negative test results.
+Nevertheless, **JMemoryBuddy makes testing for memory leaks reliably!**.
+Currently, all known cases reliable and don't cause false-negative test results.

 ## Projects using JMemoryBuddy: